AckerlyXu/heima/articles/sql-database/sql-database-design-first-database.md

 1. After the deployment completes, click **SQL databases** from the left-hand menu and then click **mySampleDatabase** on the **SQL databases** page.
 The overview page for your database opens, showing you the fully qualified server name (such as **mynewserver-20170824.database.chinacloudapi.cn**) and provides options for further configuration.

-2. Copy this fully qualified server name for use to connect to your server and its databases in subsequent quick starts.
+2. Copy this fully qualified server name for use to connect to your server and its databases in subsequent quickstart tutorials.

    ![server name](./media/sql-database-get-started-portal/server-name.png)